ncats/translator-workflows/GreenTeamQ5_Drug_Discovery_Asthma_Medications/README.md

-### Green Team Q5: Drug Discovery for New Medications for the Treatment of Asthma
+### Green Team Q5: Drug Discovery for New Asthma Medications

 ## Query: